-Pre-trade checks cover the minimum 'Responsibility Risk' rating, the absence of a rating.
+Pre-trade checks cover the minimum 'Responsibility Risk' rating, the Febelfin derogatory ratio and the absence of a rating.
 The only purpose of the alert on the absence of a rating is to inform the SRI team.

 Checks are archived by the CRD tool, which has its own audit trail.